jeiglsperger/Master-Thesis/README.md

 *Plots and texts in sdtout*
 > Visual and statistical evaluation of the fake data compared to the real test data.

+If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`

 #### Schachtschneider
 1. Open a Terminal and navigate to the directory in which DGW_schachtschneider.py can be found